Skip to main content

 LangChain surface Supported?
 Notes

-AgentExecutor Yes Standard executor path; no special config
+AgentExecutor Yes Standard executor path, no special config

-create_tool_calling_agent Yes Most common shape in 2026
+create_tool_calling_agent Yes The most common shape in 2026

 create_react_agent Yes The ReAct prompt sees a normal tool description